hannahd/hannahd.github.io/_posts/2015-04-10-conferences.markdown

 #### June 2015
+- [UX Lisbon](https://www.ux-lx.com/) <small>_June 3-5, Lisbon, Portugal ($1100)_</small><br><small>"UXLx is a premier User Experience Conference, and our speaker lineup is really the cream of the crop in the industry worldwide.
+They’re Usability Experts, Information Architects and Interaction Designers, all of them experts in their fields.
+You’ll not only be inspired by their 10 thought provoking talks but you’ll have the opportunity to learn one on one in their 16 practical workshops."</small>
 - [An Event Apart](http://aneventapart.com/event/boston-2015) <small>_June 8-10, San Diego ($1200)_</small><br><small>"An Event Apart brings together twelve of the leading minds in web design and development for two days of inspiration and enlightenment, plus an optional “A Day Apart” third day focused on a single, essential topic.
 Each conference session builds on the one before it; each topic is essential to the practice of modern web design and development."</small>
 - [UX Stategies Summit](http://uxstrategiessummit.com/) <small>_June 9-11, San Francisco ($1500)_</small>
 - [GIANT Conf](http://conf.giantux.com/) <small>_June 14-17, Charleston, SC ($800)_</small><br><small>"GIANT Conference exists because creativity and community go together like a guitar and amp.
 GIANT is an event for people who do rad work.
 We’ll talk about rad work at a technical level, and we’ll talk about rad work in abstract levels."</small>
+- [Smashing Conference](http://smashingconf.com/ny-2015/) <small>_Smashing Magazine, June 15-18, New York ($600)_</small><br><small>"With our upcoming SmashingConf New York 2015, we'll explore real-life projects, workflows and hands-on insights that we all can learn from and use right away.
+Same game, same rules: 1 track, 2 conference days, 5 workshops, 15 excellent speakers and just 400 available seats."</small>
 - [Technical Communication Summit](http://summit.stc.org/) <small>_June 21-24, Columbus, OH ($1500)_</small>
 - [UXPA Conference](http://uxpa2015.org/) <small>_June 22-25, San Diego_</small>
+- [Smashing Conference](http://smashingconf.com/) <small>_Smashing Magazine, June 15-18, Los Angeles ($600)_</small><br><small>"The focus of the SmashingConf is tangible, actionable insights that you can apply to your work right away.
+Be it your workflow, front-end, design, development, UX or performance tricks."</small>

 #### July 2015